pytorch/opacus/docs/faq.md

 Although we report expended privacy budget using the (epsilon, delta) language, internally, we track it using Rényi Differential Privacy (RDP) [[Mironov 2017](https://arxiv.org/abs/1702.07476), [Mironov et al. 2019](https://arxiv.org/abs/1908.10530)].
 In short, (alpha, epsilon)-RDP bounds the [Rényi divergence](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy#R%C3%A9nyi_divergence) of order alpha between the distribution of the mechanism’s outputs on any two datasets that differ in a single element.
 An (alpha, epsilon)-RDP statement is a relaxation of epsilon-DP but retains many of its important properties that make RDP particularly well-suited for privacy analysis of DP-SGD.
 The `alphas` parameter instructs the privacy engine what RDP orders to use for tracking privacy expenditure.

 When the privacy engine needs to bound the privacy loss of a training run using (epsilon, delta)-DP for a given delta, it searches for the optimal order from among `alphas`.
 There’s very little additional cost in expanding the list of orders.
 We suggest using a list `[1 + x / 10.0 for x in range(1, 100)] + list(range(12, 64))`.
+You can pass your own alphas by passing `alphas=custom_alphas` when calling `privacy_engine.make_private_with_epsilon`.

-A call to `privacy_engine.get_privacy_spent(delta)` returns a pair: an epsilon such that the training run satisfies (epsilon, delta)-DP and an optimal order alpha.
+A call to `privacy_engine.accountant.get_privacy_spent(delta=delta)` returns a pair: an epsilon such that the training run satisfies (epsilon, delta)-DP and an optimal order alpha.
 An easy diagnostic to determine whether the list of `alphas` ought to be expanded is whether the returned value alpha is one of the two boundary values of `alphas`.

 <!-- ## How do I run Opacus in Colab?